 The other part of this story has to do with the muscles that oppose the SA.
-The rhomboids balance out the SA and prevent torque from being placed on the lower ribs.
+The rhomboids counteract the SA and prevent torque from being placed on the lower ribs.
 Without the rhomboids to pull against the force that the SA produces and stabilize the ribcage, the rib bones would be twisted and pounded until they start to splinter.

 The only way to treat the rib injury is to stop putting stress on it so that the bone can heal.
 If it’s the finals of the IRAs, Worlds, Olympics, whatever, a rower can get away with rowing on stressed ribs.
 They could tape it up with KT tape but the only way to get rid of it is to stop rowing for a length of time (anywhere from days to months depending on how bad it is.)
-The longer you try to row on an injured rib, the longer the rehab period will be.

 Since I wrote this article I have gotten a rib injury (9/17/17).
-I took a month off after U23 Worlds (where I had been rowing the 8) and started rowing full time in the single.
+I took a month off after U23 Worlds (where I had been rowing the 8+) and started rowing full time in the single.
 My lats were started getting really sore about 3 weeks into training and I thought that’s just what happens when you scull.

 I rowed about 80k past normal soreness, which was stupid.
 I stopped when it felt like my bone was separating from the muscles in my side.